ophir99/api-like-a-pro/README.md

 3. Clone the repo and go to the root(starting or parent) folder.

 4. Open termial window at the same folder which is the project folder and give following commands.
-   a. npm install express
+   * npm install express
-   b. npm install cors
+   * npm install cors
-   c. npm install mongoose
+   * npm install mongoose

    Execute these commands one after another so that each package is installed.